bogatinovskijasmin/bogatinovskijasmin/_posts/_2021-03-14-Clustering.md

 Density estimation
 ==================

-Although is fairly distant task from clustering, the problem of density estimation is one very important challange in unsupervised learning.
+Although is a fairly distant task from clustering, the problem of density estimation is one very important challenge in unsupervised learning.
-Oftentimes, given the data a quick estimates of the distributions of the features can reviel important properties about the problem.
+Oftentimes, given the data, a quick estimate of the distributions of the features can reveal important properties about the problem.
 Some successful application of density estimation is in anomaly detection and outlier removal.
-That is why we briefly mention this important topic.
+That is why we briefly mention this important topic as part of unsupervised learning.

 We care about density estimation since we analyze some source of data.
-We are interested in how that source behavies.
-This can help us to explore the data, to visualize the data in some cases, or describe it with sufficient statistcs.
-Also one can use it to generate new data or unsupervised anaomly detection even.
+We are interested in how that source behaves.
+Density estimation can help us to explore the data, to visualize the data in some cases, or describe it with sufficient statistics.
+Also, one can use it to generate new data in a generative setting or can use it for unsupervised anomaly detection.

-There are two general faimly of methods:
+There are two general families of methods for density estimation:

-1.  **Parametric methods:** we assume that the data comes from some density e.g Gaussian or Poisson or exponental etc, and try to fit the parameters of the corresponding distribtuion against the data;
+1.  **Parametric methods:** we assume that the data comes from some density e.g Gaussian or Poisson or exponential etc., and try to fit the parameters of the corresponding distribution against the data;

-2.  **Non-parameteric methods;** they are data-driven.
-We estimate the density with as less assumptions as possible;
+2.  **Non-parametric methods;** are data-driven.
+We estimate the the density with as fewer assumptions as possible;

 We introduce three methods for density estimation: